Why bring meditation and mindfulness into the workplace?

 We need to make a real commitment to practice in order to overcome the inner and outer obstacles that may surface.
 A Teacher can provide the coaching, insights, and support to help you overcome these obstacles.

-Please feel free to contact me if you if you’re interested in learning how to meditate and cultivate presence yourself, or if you want to bring these practices into your organization.
+Please feel free to contact me if you want to learn how to meditate and cultivate presence yourself, or to bring these practices into your organization.